Yorke Peninsula Shellfish Reef

 The Yorke Peninsula Shellfish Reef is the first shellfish restoration reef of its kind in South Australia and will contribute to a healthier marine environment, improved recreational fishing, tourism and employment opportunities.

 The reef site - south of Ardrossan and within the vicinity of Rouges Point - is the most viable option due to the Yorke Peninsula's popularity with recreational fishers and for its suitability for establishing a shellfish reef.

 The North-Western Gulf St Vincent was chosen as the location for the Yorke Peninsula Shellfish Reef, following two rounds of community consultation.

 The reef will focus on habitat restoration, specifically the restoration of native shellfish reefs, which have been lost from the Yorke Peninsula region.

 The reef will be built using a mixture of materials including custom made concrete structures and limestone rock, which will be layered with Pacific Oyster shells covered in juvenile native oysters.

 Through the provision of food and habitat the Yorke Peninsula Shellfish Reef will help support fish production, increase water quality and assist with coastal erosion.
 This is the largest reef restoration project outside the US and places an international spotlight on South Australia.

 Construction of the reef will occur in two phases.
-Phase one will commence in June 2017 and includes construction of a trial reef of up to four hectares.
+Phase one commenced in June 2017 and includes construction of a trial reef of up to four hectares.
 Phase two will involve expansion of up to 20 hectares of shellfish reef which is expected to be completed by the end of 2018.